 The CSE department begins a new exchange with École Polytechnique Fédérale de Lausanne (EPFL) in Autumn 2015.
-We will send two undergraduates each year to EPFL.
+We plan to send 4-8 undergraduates each year to EPFL.
 This is one of the top CS programs in Europe, located in the city of Lausanne in the French-speaking region of Switzerland.

 Preparing for an exchange to EPFL

 CSE majors interested in studying at EPFL should read through our general info on CSE exchanges, speak with a CSE advisor, and attend our annual info session on CSE exchanges.
 The application for CSE exchanges takes place in January and February, and selected students must confirm their intent to go abroad before the end of February.

 EPFL provides lots of info for exchange students here.

 Academic preparation: Visiting CSE students will choose from advanced bachelors courses and masters courses taught in English (more on language below).
 These courses are roughly equivalent to CSE 400-level and masters courses.
 CSE majors selected for this exchange will have strong grades, will complete required 300-level CSE classes before the exchange, and should feel comfortable going into 400-level work.
 (Note that this does not mean you need senior class standing; students who begin 300-level CSE courses as sophomores may be ready for an exchange in their junior year.)
 Newer CSE majors may also be considered for an EPFL exchange if they speak French well enough to take courses taught in French.